wp-plugins/microkids-related-posts/readme.txt

 3. The Related Posts widget lets you automatically display related posts in your dynamic sidebar

 == Change Log ==

+= 4.0.3 =
+* Fixed bug that would prevent related posts from showing when using automatic sorting and reciprocal linking turned off.

 = 4.0.2 =
 * Added hook for proper database configuration when upgrading